kcavagnolo/knoxville_ale_trail/README.md

 So you want to traverse the [Knoxville Ale Trail](https://knoxvillebrewers.com/ale-trail/) but are uncertain of the best route to take?
 If your goal is to visit all of the breweries on the trail, and you have a Friday from 5p until Sunday at 8p, then here is the route you need to take.

 A pre-computed solution is [available here](data/route.geojson).
-The marker colors indicate the order (start with red and end at violet) ROY G. BIV.
+The marker colors indicate the order (start with red and end at violet) ROYGBIV.
 Click on the markers to get details of each stop.

 Routes are encoded polyline which is [easy to parse in JS](https://github.com/mapbox/polyline), but GeoJSON is more portable.
 [Some code that decodes polylines](https://gist.github.com/signed0/2031157).
 Alternatively, I'm using a polyline lib (see credit below).